-Michael is a leading proponent for recruiting talented minority and women entrepreneurs into the energy industry and his work in the supplier diversity field has been recognized nationally.
+Michael is a champion for corporate sustainability and a leading proponent for recruiting talented minority and women entrepreneurs into the energy industry.
+His work has been recognized nationally.
 He has received over 20 awards from the public and private sector.
 Michael earned a Bachelor of Science Degree in Business Management from Northeastern University.
-He is married, and the proud father of an 11 year old son.
+He is married, and the proud father of a 14-year-old son.

 Orange & Rockland Utilities, Inc. (O&R) is located in the northwestern suburbs of New York City, our electric and gas service provides energy for 745,000 people in six counties in New York and northern New Jersey.
 Founded as the Rockland Light & Power Co. in Nyack, NY in 1899, we merged with Orange and Rockland Electric Company in 1958 and became Orange and Rockland Utilities, Inc. With our subsidiary, Rockland Electric Company, we became wholly owned by Consolidated Edison, Inc. in 1999.